scateu/tsv_edl.vim/README.md

 Or ...

-## Convert MP3/Audio to Dummy video with SRT
+## Convert MP3/Audio to a dummy video from .srt

 Due to the limitation of Davinci Resolve that EDL file cannot be reconstructed into a timeline refering to pure audio file, a helper bash script is prepared in `utils/audio2srtvideo.sh`